-PBGC expects that most plans that are required (or choose) to do funding valuations as of the beginning of the plan year (and whose UVB valuation date is thus the first day of the premium payment year) will be able to determine their UVBs by the VRP due date currently provided for in PBGC's premium payment regulation (generally, the middle of the tenth full calendar month after the beginning of the plan year).
-But there are some circumstances that can make timely determination of the VRP difficult or impossible: for example, use of a valuation date after the beginning of the plan year (applicable to small plans only) or difficulty in collecting data (e.g., because of the occurrence of unusual events during the preceding year).
-To deal with such circumstances, PBGC is revising its premium due date and penalty structure to give smaller plans more time to file and larger plans the ability to make VRP filings based on estimated liabilities and then correct them without penalty.
-The following detailed discussion of the due date and penalty structure is followed by a summary table.
+PBGC expects that most plans that are required (or choose) to do funding valuations as of the beginning of the plan year (and whose UVB valuation date is thus the first day of the premium payment year) will be able to determine their UVBs by the VRP due date currently provided for in PBGC's premium payment regulation (generally, ten and a half months after the beginning of the plan year).
+But there are some circumstances that can make timely determination of the VRP difficult or impossible: For example, use of a valuation date after the beginning of the plan year (applicable to small plans only) or difficulty in collecting data (e.g., because of the occurrence of unusual events during the preceding year).
+To deal with such circumstances,

+PBGC proposes to revise its due date and penalty structure to give smaller plans more time to file and larger plans the ability to make estimated VRP filings and then correct them without penalty.
+The following detailed discussion of the proposed due date and penalty structure is followed by a summary table.

 PBGC's current due date structure for flat- and variable-rate premiums is based on two categories of plans: those that owed premiums for 500 or more participants for the plan year preceding the premium payment year ("large" plans) and those that did not.
 The new structure is based on three categories.
 The large-plan category remains the same.
-A new "mid-size" category consists of plans that owed premiums for 100 or more, but fewer than 500, participants for the plan year preceding the premium payment year.
-A category of "small" plans includes all other plans.
-The participant count for this purpose will continue to be the prior year's count; the rule provides uniform language for determining both singleand multiemployer plans' participant counts for determining due dates, eliminating a slight language difference in the existing regulation.
+A new "mid-size" category will consist of plans that owed premiums for 100 or more, but fewer than 500, participants for the plan year preceding the premium payment year.
+A category of "small" plans will include all other plans.
+The participant count for this purpose will continue to be the prior year's count; the proposed rule provides uniform language for determining both single- and multiemployer plans participant counts for determining due dates, eliminating a slight language difference in the existing regulation.